 This delicacy is a jelly dessert commonly found in Japan.
 However, it was first introduced in cookbooks in the 1800s.
-It comes from British and Americans roots but has since lost popularity.
+It comes from British and American roots but has since lost popularity.
 Now, coffee jelly is most commonly found in restaurants, cafes, and dessert shops all over Japan.

 It has been served in Japan in the Taisho period between 1912 – 1926 but gained popularity in 1963.
 This is when Mikado Coffee in Tokyo introduced its signature coffee jelly.
 It was marketed as “coffee you can eat,” and with the thriving coffee culture in Japan, it was a hit.
 In addition, Japanese culture adores jiggly, jelly-like consistencies.
-Foods like a fluffy jiggly cheesecake and jiggly loaves of bread have become popular for their texture and constancies.
+Foods like fluffy jiggly cheesecake and jiggly loaves of bread have become popular for their texture and constancies.

 Not only has it become popular in Japan, but it has quickly become a popular summertime treat and is coming to grocery stores and some cafes worldwide.

 Starbucks has even caught on and served a coffee jelly frappuccino back in 2016.
 Paired with a thick boba straw and coffee jelly has the potential to be the next big coffee trend.

 This dessert has already started its way out of Japan into a worldwide favorite.
 Not only can you find this dessert in a local convenience store, but you can also make it at home!
 It is a very simple recipe that is impossible to mess up.

 Here are all the ingredients you need to try making this tasty treat at home.
 You can make this dessert as simple or complex as you want.
 It can be easily elevated with some vanilla ice cream or whipped cream.
 For the coffee, you can use drip coffee, espresso, or even instant coffee.
 Here are some guides to make all different types of coffee.
 There is no right or wrong way to make coffee jello.